Dongfeng Motor Corporation: Dongfeng Yueda Kia (defunct)

 In 2010, the Sportage was the 8th most-purchased SUV in China.
 The company was reported as having two production bases in China that year.

 As of 2017, Korean automakers in China continued to flog a product mix highly reliant on less-favored sedans and were seeing flagging sales amid rising political tensions between China and the Korea peninsula.
-Dongfeng exited the venture in 2021.

-In December 2021, Dongfeng sold its 25% stake in the joint venture to Jiangsu Yueda for ¥ RMB297 million.
+In December 2021, Dongfeng sold its 25% stake in the joint venture to Jiangsu Yueda for ¥ RMB297 million and exited the venture.

 Minor joint ventures

 Dongvo (Hangzhou) Truck Company

 Reflecting its past foreign partner, Dongvo Truck Co was formerly named Dongfeng Nissan-Diesel Company.
 Currently, it is a joint venture between Volvo's UD Trucks and Dongfeng established in 1996.

 Its manufacturing site is located in Hangzhou producing UD branded commercial vehicles and buses.

 Volvo's first joint venture company with Dongfeng, Dongvo Truck Co was the precursor to a larger scale cooperation, Dongfeng Commercial Vehicles, but may continue to exist independently of this newer legal entity.